Sovendus-GmbH/Sovendus-Integrations-Documentation/vn-cb/README.md

 > **When is the container required?**
 > The container is only required when one of the following is true for you:
 >
-> - you are using an inline/embedded version
+> - you are using an **inline/embedded** version of our banner or product list
-> - you are using a SPA (single page app) as the existence of this container will trigger the sovendus overlay removal process.
-If you are not using an inline/embedded version and not using a SPA, you can safely ignore this container.
+> - you are using a **SPA** (single page app - e.g. react, angular, vue, etc.) as the existence of this container will trigger the sovendus overlay removal process
+>
+> **If you are not using an inline/embedded version and not using a SPA, you can safely ignore this container.**

 ### Step 2: Replace Placeholder Variables